IrinaRakhimova/Songs_guesser/README.md

 6. **Play/Pause**: Use the play/pause button to control the song playback.
 7. **View Score**: Your score will be updated based on your guesses.

-## Deployed Application

-You can access the live application here: [Songs Guesser](https://songs-guesser.onrender.com/)

 ## Setup and Development

 To run this application locally, follow these steps: